-- The overall goal of Khotokha FMU is to "to manage the forest on a multiple use, sustained yield basis for the production of timber, fuel wood and other forest products and for watershed, wildlife and environmental protection". - ➤ Khotokha FMU has been organized into Management Circles and Working Circles.
+- > The overall goal of Khotokha FMU is to "to manage the forest on a multiple use, sustained yield basis for the production of timber, fuel wood and other forest products and for watershed, wildlife and environmental protection". - ➤ Khotokha FMU has been organized into Management Circles and Working Circles.
 Three Management Circles have been identified viz.
-Protection, Production and Non-Production including Non Wood Forest produce (overlapping) with all other Management Circles.
-Production Management Circle have been further divided into three Working Circles; Blue Pine Working Circle, Mixed Conifer and Mixed Broadleaf Working Circle. - ➤ FMU is divided into Blocks to facilitate better management of the forestry activities that will be implemented once the Plan is adopted.
+Protection, Production and Non-Production including Non-Wood Forest produce (overlapping) with all other Management Circles.
+Production Management

+Circle have been further divided into three Working Circles; Blue Pine Working Circle, Mixed Conifer and Mixed Broadleaf Working Circle.

+- ➤ FMU is divided into Blocks to facilitate better management of the forestry activities that will be implemented once the Plan is adopted.
 The need for compartment was not felt and therefore, the area is maintained till division of Blocks.
-There are five blocks in KFMU namely Dolangdo, Subesa, Kekephu, Sele and Chibegang. - ➤ Production Management Circle has been divided into three working circles: Blue Pine, Mixed Conifer and Mixed Broadleaf working circle for this plan period.

-- ➤ Based on the inventory data and net operable forest area available, the Annual Allowable Cut (AAC) for this plan period has been fixed at 9800 m3 in standing volume per year. - ➤ Out of 9800 m3, a total of 7,900 m3 standing volume is allocated for commercial harvesting by NRDCL and remaining 1,900 m3 is kept aside for rural allotment. - The prescribed Silvicultural System for the commercial harvesting is the Group Selection System with natural regeneration in Mixed Conifer Working Circle and Seed Tree System in Blue Pine Working Circle.
+There are five blocks in KFMU namely Dolangdo, Subesa, Kekephu, Sele and Chibegang. - ➤ Production Management Circle has been divided into three working circles: Blue Pine, Mixed Conifer and Mixed Broadleaf working circle for this plan period. - ➤ Based on the inventory data and net operable forest area available after exclusion of the Gyalsung Project area, the Annual Allowable Cut (AAC) for the amended plan (2022-2029) has been fixed at 9,400 m3 of timber in standing volume.
+The AAC prior to amendment and before exclusion of the Gyalsung Project area was 9,800 m3 of timber in standing volume.
+The exclusion of the project area reduced the AAC by 400 m3. - ➤ Out of 9,400 m3, a total of 7,500 m3 standing volume of timber is allocated for commercial harvesting by NRDCL and remaining 1,900 m3 is kept aside for rural allotment.
+Prior to the amendment the commercial and rural AAC of the fourth amended plan were 7,900 m3 and 1,900 m3 respectively.
+Therefore, while the rural AAC remained unchanged the commercial AAC was reduced from 7,900 m3to 7,500 m3, a reduction by 400 m3, with the exclusion of Gyalsung Project area.
+This is because the entire area allotted to Gyalsung Project was within the commercial production area of the FMU. - The prescribed Silvicultural System for the commercial harvesting is the Group Selection System with natural regeneration in Mixed Conifer Working Circle and Seed Tree System in Blue Pine Working Circle.
 Mixed broadleaf Working Circle will be worked under Patch-cut System.
-For local use area, single tree selection system will be used. - ➤ The Environmental Impact Assessment was carried out in collaboration with the NRDCL, the Divisional Forest Office, Wangdue based on the Sectorial guidelines prepared by NEC for Forestry activities and for Roads.
+For local use area, single tree selection system will be used.

+➤ The Environmental Impact Assessment was carried out in collaboration with the NRDCL, the Divisional Forest Office, Wangdue based on the Sectorial guidelines prepared by NEC for Forestry activities and for Roads.
 A road of 8.6 kms will be constructed in the FMU to support transportation.
-The Environment Statement includes the effects of previous activities within the FMU along with recommended mitigation measures for future management actions. - ➤ A 10 years financial forecast has been prepared for the FMU summarizing the total cost, revenue and royalties for NRDCL and the treasury (via CFO) for the plan period.
-The forecast is a projection based on the plan prescriptions and may not reflect the actual workings during the plan period.
+The Environment Statement includes the effects of previous activities within the FMU along with recommended mitigation measures for future management actions.